Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-Experimental results illustrated in Table~\ref{tab:ablation} measure the contribution of each calibration component in FedLEC under different contexts.
-According to the observations, we conclude that both calibration strategies demonstrate effectiveness for the final accuracy, with $\mathcal{L}_{ad}$ being the dominant factor.
-In addition, the combination of these losses can further enhance the federated SNN learning performance under extreme label skews.
-These phenomenons are reasonable since $\mathcal{L}_{gc}$ only manipulate the impact of local data distribution, whereas $\mathcal{L}_{ad}$ mitigates both data distribution biases and the gradient drifts of SNNs across local clients.
+\paragraph{Ablation Study.} The results in Table~\ref{tab:ablation} quantify the contribution of each local loss term in FedLEC.
+From these results, we conclude that both terms significantly contribute to the final accuracy, with $\mathcal{L}_d$ being the dominant factor, leading to an average improvement of 17.61\%.
+In addition, the combination of both loss terms further enhances the federated SNN learning performance under extreme label skew, yielding an additional 1.20\% improvement.
+This improvement is attributed to $\mathcal{L}_d$ mitigating gradient biases and conveying the global data distribution, while $\mathcal{L}_c$ helps alleviate the distribution imbalance.